 You can call the police and charge that person with assault.

 You can get an Order for Protection (OFP) telling the abuser to stay away from you and your baby.
 You don’t need a lawyer to get an OFP.
 Go to your county courthouse or a family violence office for help.
-Call First Call for Help statewide at 211, (651) 291-0211 from a cell phone or 1 (800) 543-7709 to find an office near you.
+Or you can call 2-1-1 statewide to find an office near you.
 An OFP can also set custody and visitation.

 If you are under 18, living at home, and your parents’ income is over a certain amount, you may not be able to get MA.
 If your parents have medical insurance, check to see if you or your baby are covered under their policy.